vtex-apps/recommendation-shelf/docs/README.md

+:warning: **Do not use this app!
+It was an alpha version.
+We will replace it soon.**

 📢 Use this project, [contribute](https://github.com/vtex-apps/recommendation-shelf) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Recommendation Shelf